hyperglyph/hyperglyph/spec/glyph_spec.rst

   * MUST have the keys 'url', 'method' , 'values'
   * method SHOULD be 'POST'
   * url and method are both unicode keys with unicode values.
-  * values is a list of unicode names
+  * values is a list of parameter names,  unicode strings or input objects
   * MAY have the keys 'if_none_match' 'if_match'
 - content is nil object

-forms map to functions with arguments. submitting a form should be calling a function in the host language.
+forms map to functions with arguments. function signatures map to the values parameter. invoking a form object should make a POST request, with the arguments encoded in glyph.

-when making a POST request, the data is a list of ('name', 'value') pairs.
+arguments are encoded in a list of list of `[name, value]` pairs, using the parameter names in the form, in the same order.

+the parameter names are either encoded as a unicode string, or as an input object, with a name attribute. input

 if the 'if_none_match' or 'if_match' attributes are present, the client MUST add the corresponding HTTP headers to the request.